 Action Methodology/ Steps 3.
 Regulate Private Development Note that the actions listed here for regulating private development apply only to new development, as described in the Downtown Code (DMC Articles 40.13 and 40.14).
-The 3A.
+The development standards in the Downtown Code set forth the specific applicability standards and exemptions.
+3A.
 Remove minimum parking requirements.
 3B.
 Set maximum parking requirements.
 3C.
 Require unbundling of parking costs from the cost of other goods and services.
 3D.
-Require Transportation Demand Management (TDM) plans and set performance standards for reducing motor vehicle trips from new developments.
-3E.
-Require provision of spaces for carshare vehicles and carpools when parking is provided.
-3F.
-Require parking cash-out programs.
-3G.
-Require provision of free transit passes to residents and employees.
-3H.
-Require membership in Transportation Management Association.3I.
+Require Transportation Demand Management (TDM) plans and set performance standards for Improve Transportation Choices 31.
 Monitor ongoing efforts and results at the Plan Area level and the development-specific level.
-4. Improve Transportation Choices 4A.
+4A.
 Strengthen the existing countywide Transportation Management Association serving Davis.
 4B.
 Establish deep-discount group transit pass program.
 4C.
 Review and expand local transit networks.
 4D.
 Continue improving bicycling facilities and programs.